 For an authentic assessment to be successful, you need to spend some time defining a set of instructions and rules that mean the outcomes are measurable or gradable.
-Using the learning objectives and input from subject matter expert, measurable criteria should be created and then a grading scale set against each of the criteria.
+Use the learning objectives and input from subject matter experts to create measurable criteria and set a grading scale against each of the criteria.
 By creating this rubric, you make it possible for either your eLearning software or a real-life person to provide feedback and scoring to your learners.
 Learning Solutions Mag’s guide to evaluation rubrics is a great starting place if you are looking to learn how to write a rubric for your next eLearning project.

-There are different types of authentic assessment that you can use in your eLearning:
+You can use different types of authentic assessment in your eLearning: